Cutting gardens not only provide fresh flowers to fill your home with romantic color and fragrance, but also with happiness!

 - Bring a bucket into the garden to place your cuttings in water immediately.
 Take your cuttings as soon as the plants begin flowering and ideally in the early morning, when flowers are at their best from the benefits of the cool night air and morning dew.
 For plants with cluster blooms, choose stems that have at least one bud starting to open.

-- When possible, be strategic in choosing your cutting location.
+- When possible, be strategic in choosing your cut location.
 Randomize your cuttings or cut from the back of plantings to maintain maximum outdoor garden display.

 - For most plants, cut about 1″ from the bottom of a main stem, at a 45 degree angle.
 For bulbs, cut where the stem color begins to transition from white to green.
 For woody stems, make a small split at the bottom after cutting.
 Inspect your cuttings for the presences of bugs and remove before bringing indoors.